sammymallya/INS-LAB/INS-TASK2/README.md

 ## Overview
 This is a comprehensive key management system that implements various cryptographic operations including key generation, storage, exchange, revocation, and authentication.
 The system supports both symmetric (AES) and asymmetric (RSA) encryption.

+## Features

+- Certificate Authority (CA) for user authentication
+- User-specific key pairs and certificates
+- Message signing and verification with JSON formatting
+- REST API for integration with Postman
+- Secure key storage and management
+- Key revocation support

 ## Project Structure
 ```
 attempt3/